-Computer viruses and phishing can pop up any day and true to the label, malware, i.e. malicious software, wreak havoc with business operations.
+Computer viruses and phishing can pop up any day and true to the label, malware (i.e., malicious software) can wreak havoc on business operations.
 Major software programs, like Windows and Adobe[®], issue regular updates to combat known hazards.
-But many, if not most, viruses and malware infect computers when users click on links in fraudulent emails or fall for scams.13
+But many, if not most, viruses and malware infect computers when users click on links in fraudulent emails or fall for scams.19